tje3d/KitRPC/.trae/rules/helper_rule.md

-To call api, first implement the provider pattern in providers folder, then use it in components. when you need to call a method of provider you should use svelte bind:this syntax and have refrence to instance then you can use all methods.
+To call api, first implement the provider pattern in providers folder, then use it in components. when you need to call a method of provider you should use svelte bind:this syntax and have refrence to instance then you can use all methods. for migrate you should pass --name bun run db:migrate --name [name] when implementing a service for backend, after implementing functions dont write a create service function its only duplicate code.